 Three of the top 10 issuers will consider you for a credit card as long as you have a passport, a secondary form of identification and proof of income.
 They are American Express, Bank of America, and Citibank (select cards only).

 You can ask a close friend or family member to list you as an authorized user on their credit card.
 This will help you build credit, first and foremost.
 But you can also take advantage of the convenience of using plastic if you and the primary accountholder can work out a process for how you’ll pay your end of the bill.

-For more tips on choosing the right card, check out WalletHub’s guide on how to get a credit card
+For more tips on choosing the right credit card, with or without an SSN, check out WalletHub’s guide on how to get a credit card.

 Methodology for Selecting the Best Credit Cards With No SSN